TomasHubelbauer/agendum/README.md

 #### Improvements

+- [ ] Query the set of items per tab first and then render the set to make sure up/down disables and even/odd backgrounds work okay
 - [ ] Implement [Net Tree](https://github.com/TomasHubelbauer/net-tree) for hierarchical items
 - [ ] Pull in Fragment types using NPM for TypeScript and use it as a ES module after changing it so
 - [ ] Style the advanced controls section so that it has its own line